Friday, August 8, 2008

 We found this corner cafe in Stiglitz to be our GO TO every morning for breakfast and friendly service!

-We found this corner cafe in Steglitz to be our
+We found this corner café in Steglitz,

-GO TO every morning for breakfast and friendly service!
+our go-to spot every morning for breakfast and friendly service!

 Our morning breakfast started here with fresh made coffee and various pastries!